 The symbol for a female organism or woman.
 It is also the astrological symbol for Venus.

 This symbol is often used to represent organisms which are both male and female; such as a flower, snail or true hermaphrodite organisms.
-Although a human being can never have sperm and eggs both, this is also a sign used for some intersex people that identify themselves as hermaphrodite.
+This is also a sign used for some intersex people that identify themselves as a hermaphrodite.
 Last, it is the astrological sign of Mercury.

 This symbol is the common sign used to represent transgender people or even non-binary people.

 This symbol is also used for transgender.
-It is male with the stroke sign.
+It is the male symbol with an added stroke sign.

 This symbol represents “other gender”.
 It is a vertical male symbol, with stroke sign.
 It is also used to represent androgyny.